steemit/smt-whitepaper/smt-manual/manual.md

 ## SMTs Benefit from a Blockchain with Content Management System [(CMS)](https://en.wikipedia.org/wiki/Content_management_system) Primitives

+Unlike application-general blockchains, such as Ethereum, that inherently avoid application-specific primitives at the core of the protocol, Steem offers a structured public content database for storing plain text in tandem with content primitives that developers can build from, including Account Names, Posts, Comments, Votes and Account Balance.
+These primitives benefit the blockchain-based applications by helping to establish application-interoperability and fast developer onboarding.
+Without these primitives, second order databases need to be structured to specifically for a blockchain-based application, which may give rise to many second-order application-specific databases competing with each other.
+The rise of multiple second layer content databases likely splits the potential network effect for the blockchain as a CMS and reduces the potential for application-interoperability, which provides consumer safety benefits by allowing end users to move fluidly from one blockchain-based application to another.

 # Increasing Market Demand for Steem with Implicit Value Drivers rather than Fees

 There are several new value drivers to Steem with the creation of SMTs.